brainded-tech/proofpix/README.md

-# ProofPix - Privacy-Focused Open Source EXIF Metadata Extraction
+# ProofPix - Enterprise-Grade Privacy-Focused EXIF Metadata Extraction

 ## 🔒 Don't Just Send a Photo — Send Proof.

-ProofPix is a privacy-focused, open source web application that extracts and displays EXIF metadata from your images.
+ProofPix is a privacy-focused, enterprise-grade web application that extracts and displays EXIF metadata from your images.
 All processing happens locally in your browser, ensuring your photos never leave your device.
+Now featuring AI-driven enterprise sales, custom branding, and comprehensive compliance documentation.

 ## ✨ Features